Here are some common privacy law tenets shared across regulatory standards:

 Cross border privacy rules are being put into frameworks to help address transmitting PII across international borders.

-The Organization for Economic Cooperation and Development (OECD) has small differences in its privacy tenets:
+The Organization for Economic Cooperation and Development (OECD) has some small differences in its privacy tenets:

 - Collection limitation – limits the collection of personal data